ThoughtWorks-Italy/Communities-Tech-Radar/README.md

 ## INSTRUCTIONS TO RUN YOUR COMMUNITY TECH RADAR

-Deadline to be part of the Italian Community Radar: 31st of October All the process to build the Italian Community Tech Radar can be monitored on [https://github.com/TWItaly/Communities-Tech-Radar](https://github.com/TWItaly/Communities-Tech-Radar).
+Deadline to be part of the Italian Community Radar: 20th of November All the process to build the Italian Community Tech Radar can be monitored on [https://github.com/TWItaly/Communities-Tech-Radar](https://github.com/TWItaly/Communities-Tech-Radar).

 This repository is open to collaboration, if you want to contribute with enhancements, fixes, or add-ons, please open a pull request on GitHub.